wenwenmin/mbVDiT/README.md

 * ``pip install -r requiremnts.txt``

 ## Data preprocessing
-If you wish to perform data preprocessing, you can run the script in the Jupyter folder.
+If you wish to perform data preprocessing, you can run the script in the Jupyter folder (TCMADiT).

 ## Training mbVDiT
 ``python main.py``